 There is one avenue for reducing your overall business expenses that a lot of CEO’s don’t know about, or don’t know much about, at least: PEOs, aka Professional Employer Organizations.
 In essence, a PEO works with companies who are looking to outsource their Human Resources, providing stronger benefit plans, attractive incentives to potential new employees, and HR expense reductions to the point that a PEO practically pays for itself.

 The proof’s in the pudding, though, right?
-So, I’ve put together a list of the top 5 real ways that a PEO can reduce your business expenses.
+We’ve put together a list of the top 5 real ways that a PEO can reduce your business expenses.

 PEOs are able to get lower health insurance premiums by covering a much larger group of individuals under one plan.